beelee93/RoadToRegex/README.md

 ### Introduction
 This project is more for my own self learning.
 What better way to learn about Regex than to code an engine for it?
-There are four components in this project:
+There are three components in this project:

 1. DFA (optimised and unoptimised)
-2. NFA
+2. NFA (convertible to DFA)
-3. NFA-to-DFA converter
+3. Regex-to-NFA Converter
-4. Regex-to-DFA converter

-The blog posts that talks about this project can be found here:

 The project was made using NetBeans IDE 8.1, using JDK 1.8